ric2b/Vivaldi-browser/chromium/docs/vscode.md

     enabling it to provide smarter autocomplete than C/C++ IntelliSense as well as allowing you to jump from functions to their definitions.
 See [clangd.md](clangd.md) for setup instructions.
-    If you need to debug, disable the vscode-clangd extension, enable C/C++ Intellisense, and restart VSCode.
+    If you need to debug, enable C/C++ extension but set "C_Cpp: Intelli Sense Engine" to disabled, and restart VSCode.
 *   ***Rewrap*** -
     Wrap lines at 80 characters with `Alt+Q`.
 *   ***Remote*** -